arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/step1.md

     Run this command to verify that you saved the variables: `echo $DD_APPLICATION_ID $DD_CLIENT_TOKEN`{{execute}}

-8. Click `docker-compose up -d`{{execute}} to start the storedog app.
+8. Click `docker-compose -f docker-compose-dev.yaml up -d`{{execute}} to start the storedog app.
 Docker will pick up the environment variables you set in the host and pass them along to the containers.
 Once the app is online, you will see the following in the terminal.

     ![docker-compose-up](assets/docker-compose-up.png)

-9. One more thing.
-Let's make sure that Log Management is enabled in the Datadog organization that you are working for this scenario.
-You will need to access the collected logs in a later step.

-    If you have previously used the **Log Explorer** in the Datadog organization you are working in, move on to the next step.

-    If you are working in a new Datadog organization, you have to first enable Log Management before you can continue.
-Navigate to <a href="https://app.datadoghq.com/logs" target="_datadog">**Logs**</a>.
-Click **Getting Started**, then click **Getting Started** again.
-You will be redirected to the Log Explorer.
-You should see logs listed in the explorer.

-Before you start viewing the CWVs for an app in a RUM product, a helpful first step for getting some basic information about your web app’s UX performance is running a synthetic test (that is, a test with with no user input) on the app's performance in a browser.
-Let's run this test next.
+9. Open the Storedog app and microsite in your browser by selecting the two tabs on the right.
+Take a moment and familiarize yourself with how the applications work.

+10.